 The findings identified the following needs:

 To work toward implementing the Delivering Better Care: Midwifery Practice in New Jersey recommendations, the New Jersey Health Care Quality Institute and the Burke Foundation will launch the Maternal Infant Health Hub as a policy and learning collaborative to strengthen midwifery practice and promote birth equity and justice in New Jersey.
 The Hub will convene midwives, advocates, and MIH stakeholders to create a shared learning space and provide educational resources focused on maternal health policy.
 The Hub will work with participants to help design a policy- and advocacy-focused midwifery fellowship to assist early-career midwifery leaders.

 The Hub’s 3 Key Aspects

-The MIH Hub will launch in December 2022.
-Applications to join the Hub Board are due October 14, 2022.
-For additional questions, please contact Armonie Pierre-Jacques, Community Health and Policy Associate at email@example.com.
+For additional questions, please contact Armonie Pierre-Jacques, Community Health and Policy Associate at firstname.lastname@example.org.

 Founder of Most Beautiful W.O.M.B.
 Inc., NJ Birth Justice Institute Advocate,